Another topic that seems to have cropped up lately and is related to my earlier post on mobile phone use

 The law just like with normal ‘mobile phones’ says

-“a mobile telephone or other device is to be treated as hand-held if it is, or must be, held at some point during the course of making or receiving a call or performing any other interactive communication function“
+“a mobile telephone or other device is to be treated as hand-held if it is, or must be, held at some point while being used“

 So you could quite happily have it in a car mounting bracket.